makrai/notes/kratzer88-stage-level-individual-level-pred.md

 bought
 As for a pumpkin, we didn't buy one

-If singular negative q�antifier phrases can optiona11y be 'true' quantifiers, they should be able to appear as subjects of individual-level predicates that are not unaccusatives.
+If singular negative qaantifier phrases can optiona11y be 'true' quantifiers, they should be able to appear as subjects of individual-level predicates that are not unaccusatives.
 They can indeed, as shown by the fo11owing examples.